-EAuCOM boards can have one Ethernet interface (Gigabit or 100/10 Mbps) and there is one Gigabit (and 10/100Mpbs) capable Ethernet interface connector on the uCOM Carrier Board.
+EAuCOM boards can have one Ethernet interface (Gigabit or 100 Mbps) and there is one associated RJ45 Ethernet interface connector on the uCOM Carrier Board, that is both Gigabit and 100Mbps compatible.
 This connector is also known as a 1000 Base-T RJ45 connector with integrated transformer.
-Figure 13 illustrates the location of the connector, J25, which is located along the right PCB edge.
+Figure 10 illustrates the location of the connector, J25, which is located along the right PCB edge.

-Figure 13 - uCOM Carrier Board, Ethernet Interface Connector
+Figure 10 - uCOM Carrier Board, Ethernet Interface Connector